EMC China Lab

 ⑤ Reduced harm to the environment and human health, especially in third-world countries that are the final destination for much of the world's "high-tech waste"

-Does Packaging Need to Comply with RoHS Standards?
+Does Packaging Need to Comply with rohs standards?

 Any packaging that is discarded after product purchase is not considered part of the electronic device and therefore falls outside the scope of the RoHS directive.
 However, if the packaging or box forms part of the product or is attached to it - especially if used or disposed of together with the product - it must comply with RoHS.
 Industry professionals recommend adopting a prudent approach and always knowing the composition of your packaging.
 Declare any products containing trace amounts of lead, mercury, cadmium, or other RoHS-restricted substances.
 You should also note that cadmium can even be present in printed coatings from suppliers, and you are responsible for understanding the composition of any substances used in manufacturing your products.